lblod/ldes-client/README.md

 - **STATUS_GRAPH**: the URI of the status graph where this client keeps its status.
 Default: http://mu.semte.ch/graphs/status
 - **VERSION_PREDICATE**: the URI used for the predicate determining the version of the LDES members.
 Default: http://purl.org/dc/terms/isVersionOf
 - **TIME_PREDICATE**: the URI used for the predicate determining when the LDES member was generated.
 Default: http://www.w3.org/ns/prov#generatedAtTime
+- **NEXT_PAGE_RELATIONSHIP_RDF_TYPE**: the RDF type of the relationship pointing to the next page.
+Default: https://w3id.org/tree#GreaterThanOrEqualToRelation
 - **WORKING_GRAPH**: the URI of the working graph where the raw information of the LDES feed is kept temporarily for processing.
 Default: http://mu.semte.ch/graphs/temp.
 - **BATCH_GRAPH**: the URI of the graph where the raw information is moved to for batching.
 Batching is used because we don't want to overwhelm mu-auth with very heavy insert/delete queries.
 Default: http://mu.semte.ch/graphs/ldes-batch.
 - **BATCH_SIZE**: the size of batches in _count of members_, the number of triples will be larger.
 Default: 1000